alexhan01/jMyAverage/README.md

 ## Instructions for Grader

-- You can generate the first required event by...
+- You can generate the first required event by pressing the "Create Course" button (which creates a course based on the name given in the JTextField under Course Name)
-- You can generate the second required event by...
+- You can generate the second required event by selecting a course from the list of courses visible and pressing the "Delete Course" button to delete the selected course.
-- You can locate my visual component by...
+- You can locate my audio component by either pressing the "Play Music" button or looking at the ./data/sound/music.wav file
-- You can save the state of my application by...
+- You can save the state of my application by pressing the "Save Data" button
-- You can reload the state of my application by...
+- You can reload the state of my application by pressing the "Load Data" button